repping/terraform-digitalocean-kubernetes/README.md

 ## Connecting to DOKS with kubectl

-1. Get the KUBECONFIG of the DOKS cluster.
-2. Set the KUBECONFIG as the config for `kubectl`.
+1. Terraform will automatically create a copy of the KUBECONFIG and place it in ./files/kubeconfig.yaml
+2. Run `export KUBECONFIG=files/kubeconfig.yaml` to configure `kubectl` and have it connect the DOKS cluster.
+3. Run `kubectl cluster-info` to confirm the configuration has be set properly.

 ## Pick a workload from the DO marketplace